wnqi-K/ar-app/README.md

 To access the Firebase console, you will need a user account.

-Every group member's university email has been granted access (user level: owner).
+Every group member's university email has been granted owner-level permission.

-**If you are the project assesser wish to gain access to our Firebase console, please use the following test account (user level: view):**
+**If you are the project assesser wish to gain access to our Firebase console, please use the following test account (permitted to view only):**

 acc: arrrrr.test@gmail.com